Forman A. Williams: Career

 After finishing his PhD, Williams worked in the Division of Engineering and Applied Physics at Harvard University until 1964, after which he joined the faculty at UCSD.
 He was the fourth faculty member to be appointed, when Sol Penner founded the Engineering department in University of California, San Diego.
 In January 1981, he accepted the Robert H. Goddard chair at Princeton, eventually returning to UCSD in 1988.
 Williams also served as an adjunct Professor at Yale University for one month of each year starting in 1997 and culminating after ten years.
 He was also the director of Center for Energy Research from 1990 to 2006 at UCSD.
 He served as a department chair at UCSD for four years.

 Research

 Williams' research interests includes combustion, propulsion applications, micro-gravity flames etc. He made seminal contributions to the combustion field for the past six decades and considered as one of the prominent scientist in combustion.
 He wrote the Williams spray equation in 1958 when he was still a PhD student, as a statistical model for spray combustion analogous to Boltzmann equation.
 Though Activation Energy Asymptotics were known to Russian scientists forty years ago, it was Williams' call in 1971 in Annual Review of Fluid Mechanics which made the western scientific community to start using the analysis.
 He wrote down the G equation in 1985, a model for premixed turbulent flame as a wrinkled flame.
 The classification of Combustion instabilities was first introduced by Williams and Barrère in 1969.
+He introduced the concepts flame stretch and laminar flamelets.
+Further, he introduced the Williams diagram which classifies different regimes in turbulent combustion.